maivincent/arribachocolat/_i18n/en/_posts/2024-05-26-minka-77-uvilla.md

 ---
 layout: post
-title:  "Minka - Raw 77% with Golden Berry"
+title: Minka - Raw 77% with Golden Berry
 tags: [Dark, Goldenberry]
 categories: [Minka]
 ---

 Small pieces of uvilla (golden berry) are added dry under the bar.
 They quickly give an acidic-sweet color to an otherwise serious Minka Raw chocolate with notes of tea, pepper, and rind.